Cashless Debit Card

 As part of the 2019-20 Federal Budget, the Government announced a further extension and expansion of the Cashless Debit Card to 30 June 2021.
 This includes the transition of approximately 22,500 Income Management participants in the Northern Territory and Cape York to the Cashless Debit Card from April 2020.

 Cashless Debit Card exit

-To exit the Cashless Debit Card program, participants need to demonstrate reasonable and responsible management of their financial affairs.
-Each application will be considered on a case-by-case basis and take into account criteria such as the interest of children, risk of unlawful behaviour, risk of homelessness, and health and safety of the individual and community, as they relate to the management of the participant’s financial affairs.
+To exit the Cashless Debit Card program, participants need to demonstrate reasonable and responsible management of their affairs generally, including financial affairs.
+Each application will be considered on a case-by-case basis and take into account legislated criteria such as the interest of children, if the participant has been convicted of an offence or served a sentence of imprisonment at any time in the last 12 months, risk of homelessness, and health and safety of the participant and community.

-Participants can contact the Cashless Debit Card hotline on 1800 252 604 or send an email to firstname.lastname@example.org to apply.
+For more information, contact the Cashless Debit Card hotline on 1800 252 604 or email firstname.lastname@example.org

 Where is the Cashless Debit Card program currently operating?